adithyan-sreeni/Macroly-webpage/TERMS_AND_CONDITIONS.md

 - **Email:** adithyansreeni8@gmail.com
 - **Phone:** +91 9656298751
 - **Location:** Kerala, India
-- **Student Developer:** This app is developed by an individual student developer

 ## 2. Acceptance of Terms

 By creating an account, accessing, or using Macroly, you confirm that:
-- You are at least 13 years of age
+- You are at least 3 years of age (or have parental/guardian supervision)
 - You have read, understood, and agree to be bound by these Terms
-- You have the legal capacity to enter into this agreement
+- You have the legal capacity to enter into this agreement (or parental consent)
 - All information you provide is accurate and complete

 ## 3. Description of Service